 If you want to account for Infill in your Packing Solutions, start by creating an "Infill" type Packaging Feature.
 You can create as many Infill variants as you need.

-When multiple items on the same order resolve to different Infills they will be sorted by the Infill Priority and the one with the highest number chosen.
+When multiple items on the same order resolve to different Infills they will be sorted by the Infill Priority and the one with the Lowest number will be chosen.

 You can set a Default Infill in the System > Configuration > General > Packing Solutions > Infill section.